 appropriate to the role they are fulfilling and the context in which they are

 Teachers are expected to perform at a level

 that is consistent with what should reasonably be expected at the relevant

-stage of their career (whether they are a early career teacher, a mid-career
+stage of their career (whether they are an early careers teacher, a mid-career

 teacher, or a more experienced practitioner).